While our culture is death-obsessed in the morbid curiosity sense, we are also a grief-avoidant society. I learned this when my mom died.

 What’s your show?

-15. Engage in a small act of kindness for yourself and others.
+15. Engage in a small act of kindness for yourself or others.

 This self-care grief tactic is powerful, and recommended by organizations like HealGrief.
 They call this Kindness in Action, and it was inspired by a young woman who was dealing with the loss of a parent while in college (recognize that story?).